Tutein House: Reinholdt W Jorck and KTAS

 In 1880, Reinholdt W. Jorck purchased the property.
 In 1881–1883, he adapted and expanded the building.
 The building was heightened with one storey.
 The new storey was rented out to Kjøbenhavns Telefon-Selskab (KTAS) for use as its first central office.
 He also replaced the low building in Badstuestræde with a three-bay extension of the corner building.

 Jorck would later also acquire Vimmelskaftet 45 og 49 (hvor Grundtvig en overgang boede), Badstuestræde 3, Frederiksberggade 10 og Frederiksberggade 21.
 He also constructed Jorcks Passage across the street from the Tutein House.
-KTAS moved its telephone central tho this building ipon its completion in 1801.
+KTAS moved its telephone central to this building upon its completion in 1801.